+977-9808563601 salitrekking@gmail.com Reg. No.:71796/066/067

 Max People : 20

-Conquering Mera Peak is a testament to the human spirit’s capacity for resilience, perseverance, and adventure.
-From the rugged trails of the Himalayas to the breathtaking vistas of the summit, the journey is a life-affirming experience that leaves an indelible impression on all who dare to venture to its heights.
-As climbers descend from Mera Peak, they carry with them not only memories of a remarkable adventure but also a profound sense of accomplishment that will inspire them for years to come.
+Climbing Mera Peak is a testament to the human spirit’s capacity for resilience, perseverance, and adventure.
+From the rugged trails of the Himalayas to the breathtaking vistas of the summit, the journey is a life-changing experience that leaves an unforgettable impression on all who dare to concur to its heights.
+As climbers descend from Mera Peak, they carry memories of a remarkable adventure and a lasting impression of accomplishment that will inspire them for years.

 The Trek to Mera Peak Base Camp

-Summit Day: A Test of Endurance and Willpower
+Summit Day of Mera Peak: A Test of Endurance and Willpower

 Departure & Return Location